Glossary

 What is BERT?

 BERT, which stands for Bidirectional Encoder Representations from Transformers, is an open-source machine learning framework for natural language processing (NLP).
-Developed by researchers at Google AI Language and introduced in 2018, BERT has significantly advanced the field of NLP by enabling machines to understand language more like humans do.
+Developed by researchers at Google AI Language and introduced in 2018, BERT has significantly advanced NLP by enabling machines to understand language more like humans do.

-At its core, BERT is designed to help computers interpret the meaning of ambiguous or context-dependent language in text.
-It does this by considering the context provided by surrounding words in a sentence, both preceding and following the target word.
+At its core, BERT helps computers interpret the meaning of ambiguous or context-dependent language in text by considering surrounding words in a sentence—both before and after the target word.
 This bidirectional approach allows BERT to grasp the full nuance of language, making it highly effective for a wide variety of NLP tasks.

 Background and History of BERT